Joe9121/32-bit_ALU_using_VHDL/README.md

 We welcome contributions to our 32-bit ALU project!
 If you have any ideas, bug fixes, or enhancements, please feel free to open an issue or submit a pull request.
 We appreciate your interest in improving our project.

-We hope you find our 32-bit ALU implementation useful and reliable for your digital logic projects!
+We hope you find our 32-bit ALU implementation useful and reliable for your digital systems projects!